xhyrom/discord-datamining/data/articles/creator/articles/10423011974551/content.md

 <p>A: We’re working on it!
 We don’t have any timing to share at this point but we are actively working to bring Server Subscriptions to Android mobile devices.</p>
 <p id="docs-internal-guid-8e7ecc26-7fff-29ff-1e8f-7c7e2a708118"><strong>Q: Why am I unable to see Server Products when using the mobile app? </strong></p>
 <p>A: Server Products is currently a limited experiment that’s only available on desktop and web within the United States.
 If you are still unable to see this feature while on desktop and web, please be sure to join our waitlist <a href="https://share.hsforms.com/1lyeXVPncR_CYxaE-61u6yw2bach" target="_blank" rel="noopener noreferrer">here</a>. </p>
+<p><strong>Q: Do my server members get a grace period for Server Subscription payments?</strong></p>
+<p>A: Your members with a Server Subscription through the iOS App Store will have a grace period of 28 days to correct the payment issue if their auto-renewal payment fails.
+If the payment issue is fixed within that 28 day period, the subscription will continue.
+However, if a successful payment is not made within the 28 days, the subscription and features associated with it will end.</p>
 <p> </p>